How to Create an Eco-Friendly Lawn (That's Easier to Maintain!)

 Remember, one man’s trash is another man’s treasure.

-Step Four to an Eco-friendly Lawn- Use Native Plants
+Step Four- Use Native Plants

 Always look for plants that are native to where you live.